top of page

 green crochet straps held in hand

-This summer I had a strong desire to make a bag/tote that I would actually use and it would fit my needs.
+This summer, I had a strong desire to make a bag/tote that I would use and that would fit my needs.
 I wanted a minimal look combined with a simple way to achieve it.

-This type of tote design has existed for a good few years.
-I fell in love with it but, as you know me, I didn't want to follow any existing pattern, so I looked here and there, gathered inspiration, and after a few attempts I finally made it.
-The almost perfect version of a functional, handsome-looking bag!
+This tote design has been around for quite a few years.
+I fell in love with it, but as you know, I didn't want to use any existing pattern.
+So, I searched for inspiration, and after several tries, I finally created it.
+The nearly perfect version of a functional, stylish bag!

 The first version (above) was made with James C. Brett tubular polyester yarn, which is now discontinued.
 I loved the colour and softness of it.
-In fact, the finished bag had a bit of a stretch to it.
-It was ok to carry lighter items but if I wanted it to be more sturdy it had to be made of cotton.
+The finished bag had a bit of a stretch to it.
+It was ok to carry lighter items, but if I wanted it to be sturdier it had to be made of cotton.
 It worked perfectly!

 It was fun to break down this design to show you how it's done.
 I learned a lot and I hope you will too.

 There are a few completely new techniques of working trebles involved here.
-I will reveal those in IG reels.
+I will reveal those on IG reels.
 It is the secret sauce that creates that polished finish.
 Hope you'll love it!

-In overall, it is a very easy, relaxing, and satisfying pattern to make.
+Overall, it is an easy, relaxing, and satisfying pattern to crochet.

-Starting at the bottom and finishing with handles, it's possible to complete this project in a couple to three evenings.
+Beginning at the base and ending with the handles, this project can be completed in two to three evenings.

 Materials